Skip to contents

 Our plot shows about a 83% chance that these distributions are unequal and a 24% chance that the difference in means is within ±2cm2\pm2 cm^2.

-The other aspects of the output are a summary and the prior/posterior parameters.
+The other aspects of the output are a summary and the prior/posterior parameters as well as several things only used internally.

 lapply(res, class)